soedinglab/BaMMmotif2/README.md

 OPTIONS

 Sequence options
+      --alphabet <STRING>
+          STANDARD.
+For alphabet type ACGT, default setting;
+          METHYLC.
+For alphabet type ACGTM;
+          HYDROXYMETHYLC.
+For alphabet type ACGTH;
+          EXTENDED.
+For alphabet type ACGTMH.

+      --ss
+          Search motif only on single strand strands (positive sequences).
+          This option is not recommended for analyzing ChIP-seq data.
+          By default, BaMM searches motifs on both strands.

-      --negSequenceSet <FILEPATH>
+      --negSeqSet <FILEPATH>
           FASTA file with negative/background sequences used to learn the (homogeneous) background BaMM.
 If not specified, the background BaMM is learned from the positive sequences.

-      --reverseComp
-          Search motifs on both strands (positive sequences and reverse complements).
-This option is e.g. recommended when using sequences derived from ChIP-seq experiments.

-  Options to initialize a single BaMM from file
+  Options to initialize BaMM(s) from file

       --bindingSiteFile <FILEPATH>
           File with binding sites of equal length (one per line).

-      --markovModelFile <FILEPATH>
-          File with BaMM probabilities as obtained from BaMM!motif (omit filename extension).

-  Options to initialize one or more BaMMs from XXmotif PWMs

-      --minPWMs <INTEGER>
-          Minimum number of PWMs.
-The options --maxPValue and --minOccurrence are ignored.
-The default is 1.

-      --maxPWMs <INTEGER>
-          Maximum number of PWMs.

-      --maxPValue <FLOAT>
-          Maximum p-value of PWMs.
-This filter is not applied to the top minimum number of PWMs (see --minPWMs).
-The default is 1.0.

-      --minOccurrence <FLOAT>
-          Minimum fraction of sequences that contain the motif.
-This filter is not applied to the top minimum number of PWMs (see --minPWMs).
-The default is 0.05.
+      --PWMFile <STRING>
+          File that contains position weight matrices (PWMs).

+      --BaMMFile <STRING>
+          File that contains a model in bamm file format.

-      --rankPWMs <INTEGER> [<INTEGER>...]
+      --num <INTEGER>
-          PWM ranks in XXmotif results.
-The former options to initialize BaMMs from PWMs are ignored.
+          Number of models to be learned by BaMM!motif, specific for PWMs.

-  Options for (inhomogeneous) motif BaMMs
+  Options for the (inhomogeneous) motif BaMMs

-      -k <INTEGER>
+      -k|--order <INTEGER>
-          Order.
+          Model order.
 The default is 2.

       -a|--alpha <FLOAT> [<FLOAT>...]
           Order-specific prior strength.
-The default is 1.0 (for k = 0) and 20 x 3^(k-1) (for k > 0).
+The default is 1.0 (for k = 0) and beta x gamma^k (for k > 0).
 The options -b and -g are ignored.

       -b|--beta <FLOAT>
-          Calculate order-specific alphas according to beta x gamma^(k-1) (for k > 0).
-The default is 20.0.
+          Calculate order-specific alphas according to beta x gamma^k (for k > 0).
+The default is 7.0.

       -g|--gamma <FLOAT>
-          Calculate order-specific alphas according to beta x gamma^(k-1) (for k > 0).
+          Calculate order-specific alphas according to beta x gamma^k (for k > 0).
 The default is 3.0.

       --extend <INTEGER>{1,2}